History

 1986

-■Began producing complex manganese dioxide at Taguchi Plant (current Myoko Plant).
+■Began producing chemical manganese dioxide

 -